kubevela/kubevela.github.io/docs/cli/vela_ls.md

 ### Options

 ```
   -A, --all-namespaces          If true, check the specified action in all namespaces.
   -e, --env string              specify environment name for application
+      --field-selector string   Selector (field query) to filter on, supports '=', '==', and '!='.(e.g. --field-selector key1=value1,key2=value2).
   -h, --help                    help for ls
   -n, --namespace string        specify the Kubernetes namespace to use
+  -l, --selector string         Selector (label query) to filter on, supports '=', '==', and '!='.(e.g. -l key1=value1,key2=value2).
 ```

 ### Options inherited from parent commands